longwei/PlayGround/yatc/README.md

 parsing
 ===
-each individual type node will have it own parser.
-This parser will consume some of the tokens and output a sub-AST and the remaining token stream, recursively apply parser to the tokens stream will result the final AST
+each individual type node will have it own parser(which is a class type).
+This parser will consume some of the tokens and output a sub-AST and the remaining token stream, recursively apply parser to the tokens stream will result the final AST.

-1 + 2

-parser = (con(con(INT(1) +) INT(2) ))
+parser combinator is a higher-order function that accpect sveral parser as input and return a new parser as output

+basis parser:

+* concat: (left, right)
+* alternative: 	left ? left : right
+* opt: parser ? result : None
+* rep: loop
+* process: if parser? lambda(result.value)
+* lazy, evaluated till applied
+* phrase, take a parser, applied all token
+* Exp

+AST basic sturcture:

+* arithmetic
+  * integer literal
+  * variables
+  * binary operation
+* boolean expression
+  * relatonal expression
+  * And
+  * Or
+  * Not
+* statments
+  * assignment
+  * compound
+  * conditional
+  * loop